Frequently Asked Questions

 Q: How are HRV and blood pressure related?

 Baroreceptors, which are the body’s natural blood pressure sensors located in the aortic arch and internal carotid arteries, contribute to heart rate variability.
 When you inhale, heart rate increases.
 Blood pressure rises about 5 seconds later.
-Baroreceptors detect this rise and fire more rapidly.
+Baroreceptors detect this rise in blood pressure, which leads the system to automatically relax the blood vessel and fire more rapidly.
 When you exhale, heart rate decreases.
 Blood pressure falls about 5 seconds later.
 (Gevirtz & Lehrer, 2003; Lehrer & Vaschillo, 2008).

 In our current library, we do not have any research that indicates certain HRV scores correlate with certain blood pressure levels, but we will keep an eye out for it and let you know if we find reliable research.

 Q: Why are the HRV calculation results different than other HRV apps or systems?